Blog

 The right length of your meta descriptions is often a make-or-break factor for whether the user clicks on your results.
 Because of that, when writing meta descriptions, it’s best to use a tool that counts the pixel length of the text as if it would appear in Google’s Search Results.
 One such lightweight tool is SERPSim – it is a simple one-page website that is completely free to use, and the values measured are very accurate.
 Similarly, if you’re already using Yoast SEO, you can also do it directly there, as it also provides live visual feedback.

 Alternatively, if you want to check the meta descriptions for all of the pages you’ve already created, you can use an SEO website checker tool.
-Naturally, we use our own SEO tool, Morningscore, but there are many alternatives out there.
+Naturally, we use our own SEO tool, Morningscore and it’s easy to use meta description checker, which you can see below, but there are many alternatives out there.

 Why are meta descriptions important?